EN

 B.Sc. in Health & Hygiene from Azabu University, M.Sc. in Environmental Health & Safety from the University of Miami, Ph.D. in Civil Engineering (Environmental Engineering Emphasis)

 Dr. Shibata has been passionate about making a difference locally and internationally ever since 1986 when he visited the infamous landfill slum, called "Smokey Mountain," in Manila, Philippines.
-With his multidisciplinary knowledge (e.g., from Health Sciences to Environmental Engineering) and practical research skills including field work, the wet lab (e.g. chemical and microbial analyses), health evaluation (e.g., epidemiologic approach and quantitative risk assessment), and modeling (e.g., empirical and stochastic) skills, he has conducted many interdisciplinary research projects and hosted workshops in the U.S., Japan, Indonesia, and Myanmar.
+With his multidisciplinary knowledge (e.g., from Health Sciences to Environmental Engineering) and practical research skills including fieldwork, the wet lab (e.g. chemical and microbial analyses), health evaluation (e.g., epidemiologic approach and quantitative risk assessment), and modeling (e.g., empirical and stochastic) skills, he has conducted many interdisciplinary research projects and hosted workshops in the U.S., Japan, Indonesia, and Myanmar.
 Dr. Shibata and Heidi West have co-founded the GEH LAB in order to provide engaged learning and research opportunities for students and junior professionals from the world, especially those who don't belong to universities with Global Environmental Health Programs.
 As an Executive Director, he will work to create safe, healthy, and sustainable environment together with communities, governments, NGOs, and private sectors.
-Currently, he also works for Northern Illinois University as Professor in the Public Health Program and Faculty Associate in the Institute for the Study of the Environment, Sustainability, and Energy; Center for Southeast Studies, and Center for Burma Studies.

 Co-Founder & Director of Programs and Operations